waynodiablo/Oystercard/intro_to_the_web/solutions/01_theweb_solution.md

 [Back to the Challenge](../01_theweb.md)

-HTTPie must be the most powerful tool in the UNIX toolbox!
-Let's use it to make a request to the makersipsum page:
+Let's use HTTPie to make a request to the "makersipsum" page:
 ```sh
 $ http http://makersipsum.herokuapp.com/
 ```